IsaacScript/isaacscript/README.md

 ## Package Documentation

+- [`@prettier/plugin-xml`](https://github.com/prettier/plugin-xml) - Allows Prettier to format XML files, which are common in Isaac mods.
 - [`@typescript-eslint/eslint-plugin`](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/eslint-plugin) - Required as a peer dependency for `eslint-config-airbnb-typescript`.
 - [`@typescript-eslint/parser`](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/parser) - Required as a peer dependency for `eslint-config-airbnb-typescript`.
 - [`cspell`](https://github.com/streetsidesoftware/cspell) - A spell checker for code that is intended to be paired with the [Code Spell Checker VSCode extension](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker).